XinYaanZyoy/OCBooks/NLP/notes/course1/week1.md

     3. then use your classifier!

-## How extract the features out of datasets?
+## How to extract the features out of datasets?

 **THE IDEA**:
 > define a vocab by listing all the words appearing in your dataset; e.g. list of words in list of tweets, these are features extracted, then loop over to this vocab and see which words appear in it from vocab, assign 1 for appearance and 0 for otherwise, this is your vector represeting the subject tweet.